cjuhlin/devcor-notes/docs/Software Development and Design/Database.md

 Ensure consistency and decrease availability by canceling the operation.

-Ensure availability but risk inconsistency by proceeding the operation.
+Ensure availability but risk inconsistency by proceeding with the operation.

 \#needtofix

 ````
-	Rewrite above with my own words.
+	Rewrite the above with my own words.
 ````

 ## Different type of database